Lemoncode/blog-post-loading-indicator-demos/01 Implementation/Readme.md

 + const LoadingIndicator = promiseTrackerHoc(InnerLoadingIndicator);
 ```

-- Now we have available a property called _trackedPromiseInProgress_, we can use it to show / display the loading indicator depending on that flag value.
+- Our loadingIndicator component has now available a property called _trackedPromiseInProgress_, we can use it to show / hide the loading indicator depending on that flag value.

 _./src/index.ts_